 Then I read it for the seventh time and I got it.

 I can’t, after this passage of time, tell you what ‘it’ was, not exactly.
 There are no facts or examples I can now recall which might describe this minor epiphany.
-The closest I can come is to say that it was like standing on a mountaintop and having the mist suddenly clear.
-The whole landscape lay spread before me.
-George had been bang right.
+The closest I can come is to say that it was like seeing and understanding the complex and interconnected workings of a watch, or standing on a mountaintop and having the mist suddenly clear so that the whole landscape lay spread before me.
+George had been right.
 It all made sense.
 No intellectual achievement since has come close to that moment.
 The entire business of my being at university at all was vindicated.
 I paid no further attention to any revision for this topic, fearful that one more fact might shatter my insight which was, I suspected, probably pretty fragile.
 Three days later I went into the exam and duly, in that paper, got a first.

 There were a lot fewer questions to choose from that I’d expected, only ten rather than about 17, which should have given me a clue as to what was going on.
 I chose my three essays, spent an hour on each, and finished the last with a few minutes to spare.
 As I was putting my sheets together the exam paper fell on the floor and landed the other side up.
 There were eight more questions there, including one on the Fourth Crusade.
 I’d forgotten to turn the paper over.